What is SQL Server Language Extensions (preview)?

 Language Extensions is a feature of SQL Server used for executing external code.
 The relational data can be used in the external code using the extensibility framework.

-In SQL Server 2019 CTP 3.2, Java is supported.
+In SQL Server 2019 Release Candidate 1 (RC 1), Java is supported.
 The default Java runtime is Zulu Open JRE.
 You can also use another Java JRE or SDK.

 What you can do with Language Extensions